King-Kingah/holbertonschool-low_level_programming-1/0x03-more_functions_nested_loops/README.md

-#0x02.
-C - functions, nested loops
+#0x03 C - more functions, more nested loops
 ## Description
 At the end of this project we are expected to be able to explain to anyone, without the help of Google:
 - What are nested loops and how to use them